News & Articles

 Large logistics hubs, like Brisbane and Melbourne, have active ports that sees thousands of containers delivered weekly through international shipping lines.
 This is supported by a large concentration of companies that are involved in intermodal transport, with head offices, depots and distribution centres.
 By virtue of this, containers for sale and hire are more readily available at any one time, which keeps prices down.

 In a smaller city without bustling ports, shipping containers are less easy to come by.
 Without a ship bringing in cargo containers by sea, either direct from factory, or with stock to be sold to a container company at a later date, containers will need to be transported.
-The cost of transporting containers on road or rail between states can be anywhere between $800 to $3,000.
+The cost of transporting containers on road or rail between states can be anywhere between $800 up to $10,000+.
 If demand is high, and less stock is available, prices can be higher compared to cities like Melbourne or Brisbane.

 If you’re dealing with a supplier and not a container trader, your location will likely have less impact on price because they will have greater access to a larger pool of containers.